-This section presents the majority of the source code for the implementation of the two strategies namely Reinforcement Learning and Fuzzy Logic Decision Engine.
-Sections A.1 provide the source code file for the Offloading Decision Engine in Android, Section A.2 provide the source code file for Fuzzy Logic and Sections A.3 provide the source code files for the Reinforcement Learning Python code.
+This section presents the majority of the source code for the implementation of the two strategies namely Reinforcement Learning and Fuzzy Logic decision engine.
+Sections A.1 provide the source code file for the offloading decision engine in Android, Section A.2 provide the source code file for Fuzzy Logic and Sections A.3 provide the source code files for the Reinforcement Learning python code.

 A1.
 MainOffloadingAppActivity.java